nash226/quorum/docs/demo.md

 the original `answer_path` and `answer_preview` for each reviewed claim so batch handoffs stay grouped by answer file with recognizable reviewer context.
 The JSON import artifact also includes answer-level `answerGroups` summaries so queue tooling can route follow-up work one answer at a time.
+The summary CSV import artifact adds one row per answer group with reviewed, pending, overridden, and final verdict totals for spreadsheet queues.

 Quorum also accepts exported HTML knowledge base pages via `--source` or `--source-dir`, which lets teams verify answers against help-center exports